South Stream: History

 On 17 April 2014, amid Russia's annexation of Crimea, the European Parliament adopted a non-binding resolution opposing the South Stream gas pipeline and recommending a search for alternative sources of gas supplies for the European Union.
 On 29 April 2014 a memorandum on the implementation of the Austrian section was signed in Moscow.
 Commissioning of the Austrian section is scheduled by January 2018.
 In June 2014, Bulgaria temporarily stopped construction due to the European Commission's infringement procedure against Bulgaria for non-compliance with European rules on energy competition public procurements.

 In April 2014, Russia filed a complaint at the World Trade Organization against the European Union's energy market laws that were enacted in 2009, claiming that they violate international rules.
 These laws ban suppliers from owning transit facilities such as gas pipelines, and would force Gazprom to allow third-party gas producers to use the South Stream pipeline.

-On 1 December 2014, during a state visit to Turkey, president Putin announced that Russia was withdrawing from the project, blaming Western sanctions and lack of construction permits in the territory of the European Union.
+On 1 December 2014, during a state visit to Turkey, president Putin announced that Russia was withdrawing from the project, blaming international sanctions and lack of construction permits in the territory of the European Union.
 Russia has started to build a pipeline through Turkey known as Turkish Stream.
 Renamed as TurkStream, the pipeline was later completed, sending gas supplies to Bulgaria on 1 January 2020.

 Along with additional supplied to Turkey, Russian gas, according to Putin, “will be retargeted to other regions of the world, which will be achieved, among other things, through the promotion and accelerated implementation of projects involving liquefied natural gas.”
 In 2015, the supply of Russian gas to Turkey will be raised by 3 billion cubic meters via the already operating Blue Stream pipeline.
 Later a new undersea pipeline to Turkey, with an annual capacity around 60 billion cubic metres (bcm) will be built.
 That will allow Turkey to resell Russian gas to Europe.

 In 2018, Bulgaria's president Rumen Radev proposed that the construction of the South Stream pipeline be resumed.